-Join professional photographer David Julian for a photographic adventure to explore the Palouse to photograph endless rural landscapes, barns, rusty vehicles, livestock and wildlife in eastern Washington and Idaho.
-Over the past five years he’s scoured the region to connect with locals to offer this memorable photography opportunity.
-(We have prepared an advanced Covid-safe trip plan if we still need it.)
+Join pro photographer and instructor David Julian on an adventure to explore and photograph the Palouse’s endlessly gorgeous rolling landscapes, barns, agricultural and abandoned vehicles, livestock and wildlife in eastern Washington and Idaho.
+Over the past five years he’s scoured the region to map locations and connect with residents to offer this fully-guided and affordable photography workshop.
+(We have prepared an advanced Covid-safe trip plan if still needed.)

 June 11-14, 2021

 Many have called The Palouse “the Tuscany of America“, and visitors quickly see why.

 In this location workshop, we capture the vivid colors and long shadows of sunrise and late day, as well as a sunrise and sunset from a high butte.
 We explore the region shooting aged rural textures, agro machinery, barns, granaries, wizened trees, livestock and serendipity along the way.
 Dave gives group guidance as well as 1-on-1 guidance and learn shooting snd visual storytelling techniques, even with smartphones.
 We review images, and Dave demonstrates how he artfully crafts RAW Palouse captures in Lightroom to convey the feel of the original moment.
 If you love rural beauty, country charm, and amazing photo opportunities, this workshop is for you.
 Read on...